 Lastres belongs to the club of towns that have been called Spain’s most beautiful.
 The small fishing village is built on a hillside, where the white houses (with a few colored ones in between) hang like nests on the mountainside.
 The town has a small fishing and sports harbor.
 The fishing harbor is home to 50 fishing boats that catch around 400 tons of fish per year, and the harbor views can be enjoyed from most of the city.

-Built between the 16th and 18th centuries, the old city center has an interesting combination of mansions, fishermen’s houses and charming squares.
+The old city center was built from the 16th to 18th centuries and has an interesting combination of mansions, fishermen’s houses and charming squares.

-Worth seeing is the 18th-century church of Santa María de Sábada in classic Baroque style, whose tower serves as both a watchtower and bell tower.
+The church of Santa María de Sábada is worth a visit.
+It dates from the 18th century in classic Baroque style, with a tower that functions as both a watchtower and bell tower.

 The town’s small beach is ideal for a siesta in the sand or a dip in the sea.
 Also visit the San Roque viewpoint for breathtaking views of the coast and harbor.